 Instead of trying to carve their own niche and bringing some of the J-pop and J-rock that the previous games were known for, they thought they could compete with the big boys.
 And got rightly trounced.

-It’s probably better than the other game that tried to go into this genre – Power Gig: Rise of the SixString – but not by much.
-Though I’m not gonna hunt down the Rock Revolution drum controller, I got enough plastic rock cluttering my house.
+It’s probably better than the other game that tried to fight into this genre – Power Gig: Rise of the SixString – but not by much.
+However, I’m not gonna hunt down the Rock Revolution drum controller, I got enough plastic rock cluttering my house.

 Killzone 2 was me realizing I hadn’t gotten some of Sony’s first-party exclusives besides Resistance and Uncharted.
 This was the game that was front-and-center of the whole fiasco where Sony used doctored CG renders and passed most of them off as actual gameplay in 2005.